 Acupuncture is one of the safest medical treatments, of both conventional and complementary, on offer in the UK.
 Two surveys conducted independently of each other and published in the British Medical Journal in 2001 concluded that the risk of a serious adverse reaction to acupuncture is less than 1 in 10,000.
 This is far less than many orthodox medical treatments.

-Your BAcC acupuncturist will record all relevant details of your health condition and your medical history before treatment commences.
-Occasionally, based on this information, he or she may refer you to your GP for further investigation or medical treatment;
+I have your wellbeing and safety at the heart of everything I do.
+I have completed a first-degree-level training in traditional Acupuncture, including substantial elements of Western anatomy, physiology and pathology.
+I will record all relevant details of your health condition and your medical history before treatment commences.
+Occasionally, based on this information, I may refer you to your GP for further investigation or medical treatment.

-The treatment room and all equipment must conform to standards laid out in the BAcC Code of Safe Practice and in nearly all cases have also been approved by local authority environmental health officers; BAcC members have full medical malpractice and public/product liability insurance cover.
+I only use pre-sterilised single-use needles which are safely disposed of after your treatment.
+All treatments are carried out in accordance with exemplary professional standards.
+The treatment room and all equipment conforms to set standards and has been approved by local authority environmental health officers.
+I have full medical malpractice and public/product liability insurance cover.

 - I've never had acupuncture before.
 Do the needles hurt?

 Acupuncture needles are much finer than the needles used for injections and blood tests.
 You may not even feel them penetrate the skin and once in place they are hardly noticeable.

 In some cases you may feel an ache which signals that your body’s Qi (energy) has been accessed and which should settle soon.
 Many Acupuncture patients like this sensation as it makes them feel more involved in how the treatment works.

 - I've had acupuncture done by a physio/osteopath.
 Is this any different?